-These Shopper-Approved Uggs Make For Gifting Gold
+The Ugg-ly Shoe Holiday Gift Guide

 Advertisement

-The Boot For Cold-Feet Dudes
+The Cold-Feet Boot

 Though this is sold as a men's shoe, there are also plenty of women who have reviewed this boot and are enamored with how versatile it is for the outdoors (just order two sizes down).

-Best For: The Soft Guy
+Best For: The Soft Dude

 The Hype: 4.9 out of 5 stars and 3,349 reviews on nordstrom.com